Huegoxaga/notes/os/git.md

   - The `--no-ff` flag prevents git merge from executing a `fast-forward`
     - `fast-forward` will replace the header pointer without creating new commit if no changes are made
   - `--ff-only` means fast-forward only.
-- `git rebase <release>` when run on dev branch, it moves the baseline to the release head, to avoid conflict in next merge from dev to release
+- `git rebase <release>` when run on dev branch, it connects its oldest commit to the main branch's head without creating a new commit, to avoid conflict in next merge from dev to release
   - `git rebase <HEAD-n>` combine the last n commits into one commit
   - `git rebase <NewCommit> <OldCommit>` combine all commits from `<OldCommit>` to `<NewCommit>`